Party of National Unity (Kenya): 2008 onwards

-After the 2007 elections, PNU was registered as a political party in its own right.
+After the 2007 elections, PNU was registered as an independent political party.
 George Saitoti served as chairman until his death in 2012, while Mwai Kibaki was party leader until his retirement from politics, much to the dismay of several of its coalition partners.
 In October 2012, the party's National Executive Committee entered a tentative election pact with TNA, where it would surrender the right to field individual candidates in the 2013 in exchange for supporting Uhuru Kenyatta's presidential bid.

 The party national executive committee in June 2021 made a resolution that the party will field a presidential candidate in the 2022 general election alongside candidates for all other elective positions indicating that the party is busy preparing to retake the reins of power in 2022.

 Structures

-When founded, in 2007, the party membership consisted of Mwai Kibaki as the sole individual member, with all other parties within the coalition having corporate membership.
+Initially, in 2007, the party membership consisted of Mwai Kibaki as the sole individual member, with all other parties within the coalition having corporate membership.
 However, in mid-2008 the party embarked on a membership drive and grassroots elections to create structures to function as a political party in its own right.
 Though an attempt to get the affiliate political parties to merge into PNU failed.

 The party leadership structure consists of a Party Leader, National chairman, Secretary-General, and county chairpersons.

-Constitution of Kenya 2021 amendment process (BBI)
+Constitution of Kenya 2021 Amendment Process (BBI)

-The Party of National Unity (PNU) in a national delegates conference held on December 19, 2020, endorsed the Building Bridges Initiative (BBI) report and promised to rally the public behind it.
+At a national delegates conference held on 19 December 2020, PNU endorsed the Building Bridges Initiative (BBI) report and promised to rally the public behind it.
 The Party has since then organized forums across the country to educate the public about details contained in the Building Bridges Initiative (BBI) report.